Philippine Coast Guard Salary and Ranks 2024 | Comprehensive Guide

 Is being a member of the Philippine Coast Guard an excellent job?

-Being a member of the Philippine Coast Guard is an excellent job for those who want to serve their country and protect its marine resources, offering a rewarding career along with competitive salaries and benefits.
+Being a member of the Philippine Coast Guard is an excellent job for those who want to serve their country and protect its marine resources.
+It offers a rewarding career along with competitive salaries and benefits.

 How long is the Philippine Coast Guard training?

-The training duration for the Philippine Coast Guard differs by course.
-The Officer’s Course lasts 12 months, the Guardsman’s Course is six months, but specialized courses might take longer.
+The Philippine Coast Guard’s training duration differs by course.
+The Officer’s Course lasts 12 months, the Guardsman’s Course is six months, and specialized courses might take longer.

 What is the maximum age limit for joining the PCG?